-I get asked all the time about how to start doing yoga, or if I have any tips for doing yoga at home, or (maybe the most common) how I am able to practice yoga everyday.
+I get asked pretty often about how to start doing yoga and how I started, if I have any tips for doing yoga at home, or (maybe the most common) how I am able to practice yoga everyday.
 So I thought I would put together another post (I did one last year about hot yoga, filled with tips).
 I am not a teacher so my tips come from a fellow students, point of view.
-I kick my self in the face everyday (kidding, I wish I could raise my foot that high) for not “practicing” yoga regularly so much sooner.
+I kick my self in the face everyday (kidding, I wish I could raise my foot that high) for not “practicing” yoga regularly so so much sooner.
 I say practicing, because I used to go to a yoga class every once in a while.
 Maybe every couple weeks or so, but I wasn’t practicing – I was just attending.
 And I didn’t actually know there was a difference until I became a full fledged got-to-have-my-daily-yoga-fix addict.
 So let’s start from the beginning (the attending), and hopefully I can share a few tips along the way. click to read more (it’s a long one)…

 tips for beginning: